 If you're called back, our team understands you may be experiencing anxiety and we'll do everything we can to answer your questions and make you feel as comfortable as possible, explains Joannou.

 Screening mammograms are read within a few days.
 First, the report is sent to the physician, and a few days later a letter is mailed to the patient advising her whether the mammogram is normal of if she needs to return for follow-up tests.

 Once you're called back, someone will explain your next steps.
 Usually, these include a diagnostic mammogram, breast ultrasound or breast MRI.

-A breast MRI may be performed, with a mammogram or other imaging procedure, if you're at higher risk of breast cancer.
+Breast MRI A breast MRI may be performed, with a mammogram or other imaging procedure, if you're at higher risk of breast cancer.
 It captures multiple images of your tissue, which are then combined using a computer, to generate detailed pictures.
-In some cases, its done after a biopsy tests positive for cancer, and your doctor needs more information about the extent of your disease.
+In some cases, it's done after a biopsy tests positive for cancer, and your doctor needs more information about the extent of your disease.

 At your appointment, your radiologist will explain the results and your next steps.
 Most likely you'll be told one of three things:

 - The suspicious area isn't benign (not cancerous) and you can return to having annual mammograms.